 In-Patient Paxil Withdrawal

-Medical causation might also include low sodium.
-This is profoundly important information for caregivers and physicians so that a patient can request that their primary caregiver or physician rule out such causes of symptoms before mechanically diagnosing a psychiatric illness and prescribing drugs or ECT or other seizure-inducing treatments.
+Medical causation for depression might even include low sodium.44 This is profoundly important information for caregivers and physicians so that a patient can request that their primary caregiver or physician rule out such causes of symptoms before mechanically diagnosing a psychiatric illness and prescribing drugs or ECT or other seizure-inducing treatments.

 These methodologies used in our treatment facility avoid the pitfalls of electrical zapping or drug treatments.
 For example, the practice of using diagnostic lab testing is one of the most helpful features of our withdrawal program.
-Where deficiencies exist in vitamins, i.e., vitamin D or minerals, the lack of exercise, or the presence of neurotoxins, these can be corrected directly with documented effectiveness.
-One process we offer is called holistic neurotransmitter replacement therapy.
-This is where we support the normal biophysical synthesis of neurotransmitters using targeted nutrition, supplementation, cleansing, and other methods, all without the use of drugs.
+Where deficiencies exist in vitamins, i.e., vitamin D or minerals, the lack of exercise, or the presence of neurotoxins, Vitamin and mineral deficiencies can be corrected directly.
+Clients can benefit from neurotransmitter rehabilitation therapy.
+The normal biophysical synthesis of neurotransmitters is supported with targeted nutrition, supplementation, cleansing, acupuncture, and other holistic comfort therapies, without the use of drugs.

-Even some genetic factors, if tested for and discovered, can be mitigated through nutrition and supplementation to smooth out the withdrawal process.
+Genetic factors can be mitigated through nutrition and supplementation to smooth out the withdrawal process.45 This concept is called nutritional genomics.
 Our goal is to enable those recovering after medication withdrawal to regain natural mental health.
-Prescription drugs typically cannot fix but only mask the problem temporarily.
-We have much more information we can share with you on request on the Alternative to Meds Center programs that use non-harmful and drug-free therapies, safe Paxil withdrawal programs, and methods designed for achieving mental health naturally.
+We have much more information we can share with you on request on the Alternative to Meds Center programs for in-patient, safe Paxil withdrawal.